kowainik/learn4haskell/README.md

 refreshenv
 ```

-Then, use [do workaround](https://www.stackage.org/blog/2020/08/ghc-8-10-2-windows-workaround) to alleviate a GHC 8.10.2 issue on Windows which prevents the test suite from building correctly.
+Then, do [the workaround](https://www.stackage.org/blog/2020/08/ghc-8-10-2-windows-workaround) to alleviate a GHC 8.10.2 issue on Windows which prevents the test suite from building correctly.

 If you're on Linux or macOS, then the process is easy: